TUMFTM/GMMCalib/README.md

 Preprint: [https://arxiv.org/abs/2404.03427](https://arxiv.org/abs/2404.03427)

 ## Prerequisites
 To begin, prepare the PCD files for each sensor, following the example provided in the `/data` directory.
+The more frames (i. e. the more pcd files) of the LiDAR scans are provided, the better the results!

 ## Configuration
 The config file currently has four entries: